geekysuavo/geekysuavo.github.io/golem.md

 subheading: A guitar amp from the ashes of an oscilloscope
 layout: project
 bar: top
-images:
+imagesA:
   - file: supply.png
     width: 800
     height: 420
     tip: >
-      a generic tube-based tube amp power supply. crc smoothing and ac heaters. easy peasy.
+      A generic tube-based tube amp power supply.
+CRC smoothing and AC heaters.
+Easy peasy.
+imagesB:
   - file: preamp.png
     width: 800
     height: 373
     tip: >
-      the preamplifier. again, more of the same, a hodge-podge of stages...
+      The preamplifier.
+Again, more of the same, a hodge-podge of stages...
+imagesC:
   - file: poweramp.png
     width: 794
     height: 600
     tip: >
-      the single-ended el34 power output stage. this bad boy should give some good old-fashioned kick!
+      The single-ended EL34 power output stage.
+This bad boy should give some good old-fashioned kick!
+imagesD:
   - file: pic01.png
     width: 640
     height: 480
     tip: >
-      the guts of the old oscilloscope. amazingly barren construction. i know the whole miniaturization fad didn't kick in until later, but come on...
+      The guts of the old oscilloscope.
+Amazingly barren construction.
+I know the whole miniaturization fad didnt kick in until later, but come on...
   - file: pic02.png
     width: 640
     height: 480
     tip: >
-      after fifty or so years of collecting dust, this thing fires up without any hiccups, and starts working just as it did so long ago. a-freaking-mazing.
+      After fifty or so years of collecting dust, this thing fires up without any hiccups, and starts working just as it did so long ago.
+      A-freaking-mazing.
   - file: pic03.png
     width: 640
     height: 480
     tip: >
-      mains hum, picked up and amplified for the world to see. :P
+      Mains hum, picked up and amplified for the world to see.
   - file: pic04.png
     width: 640
     height: 480
     tip: >
-      the utilitarian front-panel of the oscilloscope.
+      The utilitarian front-panel of the oscilloscope.
   - file: pic05.png
     width: 800
     height: 600
     tip: >
-      ok, the case has sort of come together. needs more work in this photo. as you can see i've kept my word, and i'm even using the original power trafo to make the HT voltage.
+      OK, the case has sort of come together.
+Needs more work in this photo. as you can see Ive kept my word, and Im even using the original power trafo to make the HT voltage.
   - file: pic06.png
     width: 800
     height: 600
     tip: >
-      front-panel, almost done.
+      Front-panel, almost done.
   - file: pic07.png
     width: 800
     height: 600
     tip: >
-      yet more work on the completed front panel and the first tube socket.
+      Yet more work on the completed front panel and the first tube socket.
   - file: pic08.png
     width: 800
     height: 600
     tip: >
-      test run numero uno, lights on. nothing's exploding, which is good.
+      Test run numero uno, lights on.
+Nothing exploded, which is good.
   - file: pic09.png
     width: 800
     height: 600
     tip: >
-      lights off, so you can see the tube heaters glowing. :)
+      Lights off, so you can see the tube heaters glowing. :)
   - file: pic10.png
     width: 800
     height: 600
     tip: >
-      more power supply and preamp wiring.
+      More power supply and preamp wiring.
   - file: pic11.png
     width: 800
     height: 600
     tip: >
-      yet more wiring...
+      Still more wiring...
   - file: pic12.png
     width: 800
     height: 600
     tip: >
-      here, everything's almost complete, except for the power stage wiring.
+      Here, everything is almost complete, except for the power stage wiring.
   - file: pic13.png
     width: 800
     height: 600
     tip: >
-      the test rig setup was an 8-ohm dummy resistor load. pretty basic.
+      The test rig setup was an 8-ohm dummy resistor load. pretty basic.
   - file: pic14.png
     width: 800
     height: 600
     tip: >
-      the finalized amp, showing signs of life with a nicely distorted signal on the output and such a wonderful amount of excess heat!
+      The finalized amp, showing signs of life with a nicely distorted signal on the output and such a wonderful amount of excess heat!
 ---